-Activity 2: \$1k Savings Sprint Strategies
+Activity 2: \$1k Sprint to Savings

-If you don't already have one, it's time to get your emergency fund started!
-Come up with a plan to get at least \$1,000 in a savings account as quickly as possible.
+If you don't already have one, it's time to start your emergency fund!
+Create a plan to put at least \$1,000 in a savings account as quickly as possible.

 Think about what you have available or what you can do to bring in extra money right now.
-List three things you will do to accumulate a \$1,000 safety net as soon as possible.
+List three things you will do to accumulate a \$1,000 safety net soon.